TrueLabCreations/http-reverse-proxy/README.md

 ## Running a simple http reverse proxy server

-for this simple test you need a couple of entries in the hosts file:
+For this simple test you need a couple of entries in the hosts file:

 ```
 # add host entries for testing